 Background

-Dr Bette Mifsud was born on Dharug Country (Western Sydney) in New South Wales, Australia, and raised and worked on family market gardens there between the 1960’s and 1980s.
-Bette's parents survived the catastrophic bombing of Malta during WWII when it was the most heavily shelled country on the planet for its size.
-Her parents and two toddler brothers spent six weeks at sea crammed onto a rusty ship with many sick migrants.
-Her mother was seven month's pregnant at the time.
+I was born on Dharug Country (Western Sydney) in New South Wales, Australia, and raised and worked on family market gardens there between the 1960’s and 1980s.
+My parents Giovanni and Veneranda Mifsud, survived the catastrophic bombing of Malta during WWII when it was the most heavily shelled country on the planet for its size.
+My parents and two toddler brothers spent six weeks at sea crammed onto a rusty ship with many sick migrants.
+Mum was seven month's pregnant at the time.
 The young family arrived in Sydney in May 1954 and were sponsored and housed by other Maltese immigrants until they found a place of their own.
-At the age four, Bette discovered a box of black and white family photographs that Mum had brought with her from Malta.
-It contained portraits of her parents in an utterly foreign landscape.
-Those younger faces of her parents seemed both familiar and foreign.
-The box also contained photographs of her grandparents and a large extended Maltese family she had never seen.
-The photographs enthralled Bette because they had suddenly opened a window onto a world bigger than she had known.
-They were the first photographs Bette had ever held in her hand.
-Their value and power, led Bette to take up photography at the age of ten using a Kodak 110 Instamatic camera her Mum had given her.
-She became hooked on taking pictures of family, market gardens, pets and her local landscape.
+At the age four, I discovered a box of black and white family photographs that Mum had brought with her from Malta.
+It contained portraits of my parents in an utterly foreign landscape.
+Those younger faces of my parents seemed both familiar and foreign.
+The box also contained photographs of my grandparents and a large extended Maltese family I had never seen.
+The photographs enthralled me because they had suddenly opened a window onto a world bigger than I had known.
+They were the first photographs I had ever held in my hand.
+Their value and power, led me to take up photography at the age of ten using a Kodak 110 Instamatic camera Mum gave me.
+I became hooked, taking pictures of family, market gardens, pets and the local landscape.
 The exchange of letters and photographs was for migrants an umbilicus connecting them to their distant homeland and families.
-Bette’s Mum regularly photographed her growing family (using a Kodak Box Brownie) and sent the photographs to her parents back home carefully folded into her beautifully handwritten letters.
-In return, Bette’s Mum would receive much anticipated letters containing more treasured photographs.
-Bette studied, lived and worked in Sydney from 1981 until 1995.
-From 1985 to 2006, she worked as an artist, and educator.
-Bette also worked as assistant curator and administrator at The Australian Centre for Photography, Artspace Sydney, The Tin Sheds Gallery, Belvoir Street Theatre and The City of Sydney Sculpture Walk.
-In 1995, Bette moved to Dharug and Gundungurra Country (Blue Mountains World Heritage Area) in New South Wales, Australia and continued to work as an artist and educator.
-She has lived in the Blue Mountains with partner, novelist, Trevor Shearston, since then.
-Their son, Corin Shearston, was born in 1997.
-Their home has studios, a wood workshop, a vegetable garden, orchard and a large native garden.
+Mum regularly photographed her growing family (using a Kodak Box Brownie) and sent the photographs to her parents back home carefully folded into her beautifully handwritten letters.
+In return, Mum would receive much anticipated letters containing more treasured photographs from Malta.
+I studied, lived and worked in Sydney from 1981 until 1995.
+From 1985 to 2006, I worked as an artist and educator.
+I also worked as assistant curator and administrator at The Australian Centre for Photography, Artspace Sydney, The Tin Sheds Gallery, Belvoir Street Theatre and The City of Sydney Sculpture Walk.
+In 1995, I moved to Dharug and Gundungurra Country (Blue Mountains World Heritage Area) in New South Wales, Australia and continued to work as an artist and educator.
+I have lived in the Blue Mountains with my partner, novelist, Trevor Shearston, since then.
+Our son, Corin Shearston, was born in 1997.
+Our home has studios, a wood workshop, a vegetable garden, orchard and a large native garden.
 A snapshot of Bette and Mum, sent to Grandma Elizabetta, in Malta.

 |